-- Promote an awareness of everybody's individual needs and aim that all are valued within the school community. - Ensure that every child is aware of the whole school virtues, their rights, and responsibilities. - Promote excellent behaviour which is modelled by all stakeholders in the school. - Expect everyone to take pride in their school, class, learning, environment and their in relationships with peers. - Expect all staff to treat children fairly, consistently, and sensitively. - Celebrate and praise children's achievement and success. - Value parental support in working collaboratively to find solutions to behaviour management issues.
+• Promote an awareness of everybody's individual needs and aim that all are valued within the school community.

-- Teach children to respect themselves and others, promoting the understanding that we are all different, but have the same rights. - Ensure a consistent, positive approach to behaviour management throughout the wholeschool day, from Breakfast Club to After School clubs. - Provide children, staff, and all adults within the school community with an environment that promotes learning and supports everyone. - Ensure the emotional, social, and learning needs of individuals are supported and developed, involving other agencies where appropriate. - Establish clear procedures for dealing with and managing unacceptable behaviour. - Encourage the active and early involvement of parents in supporting positive behaviour. - Work in partnership with parent/carers in supporting children's social and emotional development. - Demonstrate that discipline in schools must respect children's human dignity; (Article 28)
+- Ensure that every child is aware of the whole school virtues, their rights, and responsibilities. - Promote excellent behaviour which is modelled by all stakeholders in the school. - Ensure all stakeholders value the importance of well-developed relationships between adults and children. - Expect everyone to take pride in their school, class, learning, environment and their in relationships with peers. - Expect all staff to treat children fairly, consistently, and sensitively. - Celebrate and praise children's achievement and success. - Value parental support in working collaboratively to find solutions to behaviour management issues. - Teach children to respect themselves and others, promoting the understanding that we are all different, but have the same rights. - Ensure a consistent, positive approach to behaviour management throughout the whole school day, from Breakfast Club to After School clubs. - Provide children, staff, and all adults within the school community with an environment that promotes learning and supports everyone. - Ensure the emotional, social, and learning needs of individuals are supported and developed, involving other agencies where appropriate. - Establish clear procedures for dealing with and managing unacceptable behaviour. - Encourage the active and early involvement of parents in supporting positive behaviour. - Work in partnership with parent/carers in supporting children's social and emotional development. - Demonstrate that discipline in schools must respect children's human dignity; (Article 28)